Regulatory Compliance Automation

 1. Accepts a user identifier (email or user ID)2.
 Searches all data stores for records associated with that user: - PostgreSQL (users, orders, payments, support_tickets) - Redis cache (session data, preferences) - S3 (uploaded documents, profile images) - Analytics events (PostHog) - Email service (Resend delivery logs)3.
 Compiles all data into a structured JSON export4.
 Generates a human-readable PDF summary5.
 Logs the DSAR fulfillment for our processing records6.
 Can also handle right-to-erasure by deleting/anonymizing all records

 Include proper error handling for partial failures (e.g., one data storeis unreachable).
-The response should indicate which sources weresuccessfully queried and which failed, so we can retry."claude "Build a GDPR DSAR handler.
+The response should indicate which sources weresuccessfully queried and which failed, so we can retry."Generate the handler with tests, then lean on headless mode to keep the DSAR coverage honest over time — a scheduled claude -p check that proves every data store still has an adapter is itself GDPR Article 30 evidence.

 Given a user email or ID, it should:- Query all data stores (PostgreSQL, Redis, S3, analytics, email logs)- Compile user data into JSON export- Generate PDF summary for the data subject- Log the request for Article 30 processing records- Support right-to-erasure (delete/anonymize across all stores)- Handle partial failures gracefully